yoshinori-hardy/terraform_base_vpc/README.md

-# LSM-Terraform
+# No Frills Terraform
-This repo contains terraform templates for launching a 2 tier VPC.
+This is a basic AWS terraform templates for launching a 2 tier VPC.
+This was built as a learning excercise when first experimenting with TF.

 # Pre-Requisites
 Ensure that you've installed the TF binary